openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ### Wallet Attestation {#wallet-attestation}

-Wallets and Issuers MUST use an OAuth Client authentication mechanism at the PAR and Token endpoints.
+Wallets MUST use, and Issuers MUST require, an OAuth2 Client authentication mechanism at OAuth2 Endpoints that support client authentication (such as the PAR and Token Endpoints).

 Ecosystems that desire wallet-issuer interoperability on the level of Wallet Attestations SHOULD require Wallets to support the authentication mechanism and Wallet Attestation format specified in Annex E of [@!OIDF.OID4VCI].
 When doing so, they might need to define additional ecosystem-specific claims contained in the attestation.
 Alternatively, ecosystems MAY choose to rely on other Wallet Attestation formats.